xnajasho/tp/docs/UserGuide.md

 ### Viewing a contact: `view`

-View the full contact details (address, email, description etc) of the friend stored in FriendBook
+View the full contact details (address, email, description etc) of the friend stored in FriendBook.

 Format: `view INDEX`